 On bigger projects, drywall cost per sq. ft. will be significantly lower.

 Cost To Hang Drywall Based On House Size

 The total cost for your drywall installation will go up depending on the size of the job.

-Here is what you can expect to spend to install drywall based on the size of your home.
+Here is drywall cost breakdown based on the size of your home:

 |House Size (Square Footage)||Drywall Square Footage||Total Dryall Installation Cost|

 |2,000||6,500 – 7,900||$6,650 – $23,750|

 Drywall Cost Per Sheet

 Most contractors have different rates based on the number of drywall sheets being installed as well as the total size of the job.

 You can get a lower price per sq.ft. on a project that uses at least of 50 sheets of drywall or more.